Zanfretta UFO Incident: Initial investigations and media interest

-The event was reported to the Carabinieri – one of the Italian police forces – at around 12 pm the following day, December 7, by the owner of the security company where Zanfretta worked.
+The event was reported to the Carabinieri – one of the Italian police forces – at around 12 pm the following day by the owner of the security company where Zanfretta worked.

-An investigation followed and brigadier Antonio Nucchi collected 52 accounts of strange events between the municipalities of Torriglia and Propata.
-Many people reported seeing a large bright object in the sky on the night of the Zanfretta incident; however, there is no evidence that the testimonies were reliable.
-The Carabinieri also certified that in the garden of the mansion there was a semicircular imprint of approximately 2 metres in diameter and 3 metres in length where the grass was flattened.
+An investigation followed and Brigadier Antonio Nucchi collected 52 accounts of strange events between the municipalities of Torriglia and Propata.
+Many people reported seeing a large bright object in the sky on the night of the Zanfretta incident; however, there is no evidence that those testimonies were reliable.
+In the garden of the mansion, the Carabinieri also certified that there was a semicircular imprint approximately 2 m in diameter and 3 m in length where the grass was flattened.

-Meanwhile, some journalists became interested in the story.
+Meanwhile, journalists became interested in the story.
 Within days, Zanfretta's incident became a case of national interest, especially after he was invited to appear on the television variety show Portobello to share his version of the events.

-Journalist Rino Di Stefano – who first took an interest in the case and later published a book about it in several editions – proposed subjecting Zanfretta to a regressive hypnosis session to better remember what he experienced on the night of December 6.
-The session was conducted on December 23, 1978 by Mauro Moretti, a psychotherapist and medical hypnotist, in the presence of journalists and ufologists.
+Journalist Rino Di Stefano – who first took an interest in the case and later published a book about it in several editions – proposed subjecting Zanfretta to a regressive hypnosis session to better remember what he had experienced on the night of 6 December.
+The session was conducted on 23 December 1978 by Mauro Moretti, a psychotherapist and medical hypnotist, in the presence of journalists and ufologists.
 While under hypnosis, Zanfretta claimed that the alien beings had abducted him, taken him to a brightly lit room in their spaceship, and subjected him to painful experiments.
-He also added to the description of the aliens saying:
+He also added to the description of the aliens, saying:

 "They are green, with triangular yellow eyes, with big thorns, they have green flesh and their skin is full of wrinkles as if they were old.

 Their mouths look like they’re made of iron, they have red veins on their heads, pointed ears and arms with fingernails… with round things… They come from the third galaxy."